 JFMS is an international, peer-reviewed journal, and an official journal of both the International Society of Feline Medicine (ISFM) and the American Association of Feline Practitioners (AAFP).
-JFMS is aimed at both practitioners and researchers with an interest in the clinical veterinary healthcare of domestic cats, and publishes original papers, short communications and large case series, as well as commissioned state-of-the-art review articles and consensus guidelines.
+JFMS is aimed at both practitioners and researchers with an interest in the clinical veterinary healthcare and welfare of domestic cats, and publishes original papers, short communications and large case series, as well as commissioned state-of-the-art review articles and consensus guidelines.

 JFMS has a sister title, the Journal of Feline Medicine and Surgery Open Reports, which is an online, open access journal that publishes high-quality case reports, short case series and short communications reporting regional prevalence data or other data related to well-recognised diseases of domestic cats.
 Together the two journals provide the ultimate resource for feline medicine and surgery.

 This journal is a member of the Committee on Publication Ethics (COPE).

 Journal of Feline Medicine and Surgery (JFMS) is an international journal and authors may discuss products and formulations that are not available or licensed in the individual reader’s own country.